 - Click the name of your app.

-- In the Most recent reviews section, go to any review and click Reply.
+- Go to any review and click Reply.
 If you don't see the review you're looking for, then click View all reviews to see more reviews.

 - Enter your reply, then click Submit reply.